Minimax optimal rates for Mondrian trees and forests: Introduction

 \section{Introduction}

-Originally introduced by~\cite{breiman2001randomforests}, \emph{Random Forests} (RF) are state-of-the-art classification and regression algorithms that proceed by averaging the forecasts of a number of randomized decision trees grown in parallel.
-Despite their widespread use and remarkable success in practical applications, the theoretical properties of such algorithms are still not fully understood.
-For an overview of theoretical results on random forests, see~\cite{biau2016rf_tour}.
+Introduced by Breiman~\cite{breiman2001randomforests}, \emph{Random Forests} (RF) are state-of-the-art classification and regression algorithms that proceed by averaging the forecasts of a number of randomized decision trees grown in parallel.
+Many extensions of RF have been proposed to tackle quantile estimation problems~\cite{meinshausen2006quantile}, survival analysis~\cite{ishwaran2008random} and ranking~\cite{clemenccon2013ranking}; improvements of original RF are provided in literature, to cite but a few, better sampling strategies~\cite{geurts2006extremely}, new splitting methods~\cite{menze2011oblique} or Bayesian alternatives~\cite{chipman2010bart}.
+Despite their widespread use and remarkable success in practical applications, the theoretical properties of such algorithms are still not fully understood~(for an overview of theoretical results on RF, see~\cite{biau2016rf_tour}).
 As a result of the complexity of the procedure, which combines sampling steps and feature selection, Breiman's original algorithm has proved difficult to analyze.
-Consequently, most theoretical studies focus on modified and stylized versions of Random Forests.

-Among these methods, \emph{Purely Random Forests} (PRF)~\cite{Breiman2000sometheory, biau2008consistency_rf,biau2012analysis_rf,genuer2012variance_purf,arlot2014purf_bias} that grow the individual trees independently of the sample, are particularly amenable to theoretical analysis.
-The consistency of such estimates (as well as other idealized RF procedures) was first obtained by~\cite{biau2008consistency_rf}, as a byproduct of the consistency of individual tree estimates.
-A recent line of research~\cite{scornet2015consistency_rf, wager2015adaptive, mentch2016quantifying, wager2017estimation} has sought to obtain some theoretical guarantees for RF variants that more closely resembled the algorithm used in practice.
-It should be noted, however, that most of these theoretical guarantees come at the price of assumptions either on the data structure or on the Random Forest algorithm itself, being thus still far from explaining the excellent empirical performance of Random Forests.
+A recent line of research~\cite{scornet2015consistency_rf, wager2015adaptive, mentch2016quantifying, cui2017some, wager2017estimation, athey2019generalized} has sought to obtain some theoretical guarantees for RF variants that closely resembled the algorithm used in practice.
+It should be noted, however, that most of these theoretical guarantees only offer limited information on the quantitative behavior of the algorithm (guidance for parameter tuning is scarce) or come at the price of conjectures on the true behavior of the RF algorithm itself, being thus still far from explaining the excellent empirical performance of it.